This article describes how transformations work in the framework.

 You can access control transformation by getTransform() method.
 It will return ITransform instance.
 To change transformation, just use it methods.
 Some controls don't support all of the transformations and adjusting some values will take no effect.

 You can access form transformation in the same way as you do it for control, by getTransform().
 Although getTransform() method of the form return ITransform interface, it allows to change only X and Y translation.
-If you want the same behaviour for your control, just use CFormTransform class in it.
 If you don't specify custom transform class in your control the CTransform is used and allows all types of transformations.

 Form and controls have also getTransformControls() method which return another ITransform instance.
 It is used to transform all child controls at once.